mitsuba-renderer/drjit/docs/special.rst

    >>> t.shape
    (3, 2)

-This change is cosmetic: the string conversion of ordinary Dr.Jit arrays shows them in transposed form.
-In the above example, this puts the components of each 3D vector onto the same line, which is usually more intuitive.
-In contrast, the string conversion of tensors matches that of other array programming libraries and does not transpose their contents.
+This is intentional and merely cosmetic: the string conversion of non-tensor arrays actually prints the *transpose*, which rearranges the data so that all information associated with one thread of the parallel program is shown next to each other (e.g. to display a complete 3D vector on each line in the above example).
+In contrast, the string conversion of tensors matches that of other array programming libraries and does not transpose the input.

 Tensors support all normal mathematical operations along with automatic differentiation.
 They share the broadcasting behavior known from other array programming frameworks.

 .. code-block:: pycon

-   >>> t = drjit.pi - drjit.atan2(TensorXf([1], shape=(1,1)), TensorXf([1,2], shape=(1,2)))
+   >>> t = drjit.pi - drjit.atan2(TensorXf([1],   shape=(1,1)),
+   ...
+TensorXf([1,2], shape=(1,2)))
    >>> t.shape
    (1, 2)
    >>> t